buckbaskin/formak/docs/designs/runtime.md

 Added to the design:
 - A `::Tag` type for the filter to aggregate all the various signaling the type needs to do to coordinate with the `ManagedFilter`.
 We'll see if this design choice holds up.
 - [`SFINAE`](https://en.cppreference.com/w/cpp/language/sfinae): Substitution Failure Is Not An Error.
 In order to support code generation that may or may not have a `Calibration` type or a `Control` type I opted to use SFINAE to selectively add or remove different interfaces.
-This was simplified somewhat by using if-constexpr internally, but the interfaces are still messy and it feels very close to repeated code copy-pasting.
+This was simplified somewhat by using if-constexpr internally, but the interfaces are still messy and it feels close to repeated code copy-pasting.
 This generation with different interfaces for the end user is adding additional complication for me, but I hope it continues to fall under the heading of accept complexity on my side to achieve an easier to use / more focused version for users.

 Things missing from the final version:
 - Performance guaruntees